-Figure [PF]: Left plot: the pair correlation function g(r) displayed as a function of the spatial coordinate r for an unbounded three-dimensional system.
+Figure 29: Left plot: the pair correlation function g(r) displayed as a function of the spatial coordinate r for an unbounded three-dimensional system.
 The function displays a peak at r = 0, whose amplitude grows with time and asymptotically saturates to a constant value.
 Right plot: the empirical pair function G(r) for the PWR pin-cell simulation with L = 400 cm, displayed as a function of the mesh distance i and the cycle number n.
 The behavior of the empirical correlation function closely resembles that of the pair correlation function of branching Brownian motion.